Adventure Sailing in Svalbard

 Sail high into the Arctic circle and discover the remote island of Svalbard with an expedition sailing adventure on tall ship Noorderlicht.

-Join Noorderlicht in Svalbard for an Arctic sailing holiday adventure to remember.
-Let the Captain show you the very best of Svalbard from the water.
-Think fairy tale white landscapes, floating sea ice home to polar bears, seals & walruses, the absence of busy tourism and fresh cold air blended with crystal clear skies.
-There really is no better way to discover Svalbard than an adventure holiday.
+Join tall ship Noorderlicht in Svalbard for an Arctic sailing holiday adventure to remember.
+With fairy tale white landscapes, floating sea ice home to polar bears, seals & walruses, the absence of busy tourism and fresh cold air blended with crystal clear skies; there really is no better way to discover Svalbard than under sail.